Workday AI Compliance: What HR Teams Need to Know in 2026

 The problem: Employer says "contact HR to opt out" but doesn't define what happens next.
 Candidate emails, gets no response, and assumes they're rejected.

 The fix: Build a documented workflow: opt-out request → acknowledgment within 24 hours → human-only review → decision communication.
-Train HR on execution.
+Train HR on execution and track opt-out metrics to ensure fairness.

 Risk Mitigation Strategies